|If you currently use LASSI, you may have the remaining administrations in your account transferred to a 3rd Edition account, free-of-charge.|

 - A pre-post achievement measure for students participating in programs or courses focusing on learning strategies and study skills;

 - An evaluation tool to assess the degree of success of intervention programs or courses.
-The LASSI is easily administered in 30 minutes and is self-scored.
-Each LASSI packet includes the instrument and score interpretation information.
+The LASSI is easily administered and scores and their interpretations are automatically generated.

 Use the additional menu choices on the left-hand side of this page to learn more about this assessment.

 View a list of 2274 institutional users of LASSI.